 Well, I did see what I expected when I looked at markets in Mergeflow.
 Companies like Continental, Magneti Marelli, thyssenkrupp, Schaeffler showed up.
 What I had not had on my radar, but what makes sense given the context, are companies that provide coatings.
 This included Atotech, Henkel, and PPG.

 Looking at mainstream industry news also showed more or less what I expected, as shown in the screenshot below (company names identified by Mergeflow; bigger font size means that a company is mentioned more often in the context of shock absorbers):

 …and the surprise about shock absorbers

 ClearMotion, at https://www.clearmotion.com/, received a Series C round of $100 Mio in February 2017.
 Investors include JP Morgan Asset Management, New Enterprise Associates, Qualcomm Ventures, World Innovation Lab, and Eileses Capital.
 No, not Continental, ThyssenKrupp, Royal Enfield.

 ClearMotion’s core device is called Activalve, which in their technology page they describe as a “software-centric, electro-hydraulic device”.
 It is a lot more than “just” shock absorbers.
 Activalve uses a combination of software and electric motors to counterbalance disturbances caused by road conditions.
 According to ClearMotion, their device fits into standard car platforms.

-From these data, ClearMotion can then create an extremely detailed road surface map.
+From these data, ClearMotion can then create an extremely detailed road condition map.
 Including, if I understand it correctly, seasonal changes (dry, snow, rain, …).
-Just think of what one can do with such data, and what other business models this may enable.
+Just think of what one can do with such data, and the business models these data may enable.